JackBTochner/roguelite/README.md

 Kit was an unnamed Kitsune who was given their name by Winnie.
 She was physically cursed into a room due to her past action that brought shame upon the Deity.
 She decided to revamp the room and refurnish it into a shop, pen shop to be exact.
 Believing pens have different uses and variations which to unique and special to everyone.
 Felt tips, ball-ink, gel-ink, Kit knew it all.
 She was happy running her shop, she found that as a Kitsune she was able to escape her physical body and roam as a soul at night.
 She discovers from Schrodinger that you can unbind yourself if you prove yourself worthy top the Deity.
 Kit initially has no interest in this as she is content with staying in her shop.

 Conflict: Wisps originally have always been around but as Kit progresses through the game, more and more powerful wisps are starting to show up almost overpowering other hostile creatures.
 She discovers that there is a wisp summoner who self-proclaims himself as the King of Wisps who takes control of the streets.
-Kit is interesting in finding out more about them.
+Kit is interested in finding out more about them.

 She becomes determined to stop them as they are making her hunting process more difficult.
 The wisp summoner gains the ability to take souls from the living and convert them into wisps along with their physical form from the blue stone (which Kit also obtains and becomes stronger).
 He entraps Schrodinger and turns him into a wisp to become his ultimate vessel.
 Kit must also stop him before Schrodinger becomes a wisp forever with no return.

-At some point, Kit also discovers that Wisp man is also physically trapped somewhere, and he is also just a walking spirit.
+At some point, Kit also discovers that the Wisp Commander is also physically trapped somewhere, and he is also just a walking spirit.
 The initial boss fight was only Kit fighting his spirit but the final boss fight with him is Kit fighting his physical body.
-Both Kit and wisp man must get to each other’s physical body before the other one does.
+Both Kit and the Wisp Commander must get to each other’s physical body before the other one does.

 ### Characters